 My mum agreed to share with you her personal recipes!
 This one if one of my favorite!
 The French veal stew is one of the oldest French recipes still cooked nowadays!

-Have you ever been invited to a French dinner party?
+Did you know the French meal structure was declared as intangible world heritage by the UNESCO in 2010?
 I will give you the insider tips to feel at ease during a French dinner!
-It is an understatement to say that the French food culture and the etiquette can be complex.
+It is an understatement to say that the French food culture and the etiquette can